QuantumEnigmaa/Cli-booking-app/README.md

 # Cli-booking-app

-Small cli application written in GO to book tickets to conferences.
+This application was made with the sole goal to allow me to learn GO and does not aim to provide any real-life usage.